hmnaik/hmnaik.github.io/README.md

 I am Hemal Naik.
 I am an Indian citizen living and working in Germany since 2010.
 Citizenship is mentioned because I am most regularly reminded about it by visa authorities of different countries that I visit for work or pleasure.

 ## Job profile
-I work as a post-doctoral researcher at the [Max Planck Institute of Animal Behavior](https://www.ab.mpg.de/).
+Post-doctoral researcher at the [Max Planck Institute of Animal Behavior](https://www.ab.mpg.de/).
-My primary work is to develop tech (computer vision - machine learning) solutions for studying wildlife.
+I develop tech (computer vision - machine learning) solutions for studying wildlife.
 I also collaborate and work with different art institutions for exploring alternative ways of communicating.

 ### Current projects